Broadway Cares/Equity Fights AIDS

 Broadway Cares/Equity Fights AIDS (BC/EFA) is an American nonprofit organization that raises funds for AIDS-related causes across the United States, headquartered in New York City.
 It is the theatre community's response to the HIV/AIDS epidemic.
 By drawing upon the talents, resources and generosity of the American theatre community, BC/EFA has raised over $300 million for critically needed services for people with AIDS, HIV, and other critical illnesses since its founding in 1988.
-The organization awards annual grants to over 450 AIDS and family service organizations across all 50 states, Puerto Rico & Washington D.C., and is the single largest financial supporter of the social service programs of The Actors Fund.
+The organization awards annual grants to over 450 AIDS and family service organizations across all 50 states, Puerto Rico and Washington, D.C., and is the single largest financial supporter of the social service programs of The Actors Fund.

 History

 Broadway Cares/Equity Fights AIDS was originally two separate organizations.
 In October 1987, the Council of Actors' Equity Association founded Equity Fights AIDS, and in February 1988, The Producers' Group founded Broadway Cares, both in response to the growing AIDS epidemic.
 The groups merged in May 1992, to form Broadway Cares/Equity Fights AIDS.
 The new organization was established as a not-for-profit fundraiser and took on the missions of the previous organizations.

 At the 47th Tony Awards in 1993, it was awarded a Tony Honors for Excellence in Theatre.

 Tom Viola has run the organization as its executive director since 1996, but has been involved since its inception in 1988.
 In honor of his exceptional work at Broadway Cares, Viola was awarded a Tony Honors for Excellence in Theatre at the 64th Tony Awards in 2010.
 Viola attributes the growth of the leading organization to the establishment of the Phyllis Newman Women's Health Initiative in 1996.